katiehuangx/Learn-SQL/Katie's SQL Notes.md

 # 📝 Katie's SQL Notes

+Hi, I'm Katie!
+This is a WIP notes on SQL.

 ## 📚 Table of Content
 - Create, alter, drop, truncate and delete database
 - Create, drop and delete index